19-year-old Mabel Crumback disappeared from her Toronto, Ontario home in the early hours of May 28, 1950. She has never been found.

 In early reports, Gary said he awoke sometime during the night and heard thumping on the floor and then the cellar stairs.
 He went back to sleep without investigating the noises.
 In later reports, he said he heard males voices and what he described as a dogfight.

-Mabel’s parents came home later on the 28th and found both entrance doors unlocked and one open.
-This was unusual as Mabel would never have been so careless, according to her mother.
+According to her mother, Mabel’s parents came home later on May 28 and found both entrance doors unlocked and one open, which was unusual as Mabel would never have been so careless.

 A search of Mabel’s room revealed Mabel had taken a red and black plaid shirt, blue plaid skirt, and a pair of black suede shoes.
 Her pajama bottoms were folded neatly and placed under her pillow.
 Her pajama top was missing.
 Mabel’s purse and pocketbook were still in her bedroom.